Giovanni3A/delphi/README.md

 app = spated.DataAggregator()

 # add your events dataset
-# for example, a dataset with ambulance calls register
+# for example, a dataset with ambulance calls registers
 app.add_events(ambulance_calls_df)

 # add a base geographical limit as a geopandas.GeoDataFrame to locate the analysis